pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_datasource_overview.md

 ### How it works

-When you upload data through the web-ui there is a specific task that is triggered, it will write the information about the newly uploaded node to the index **(_see: [services involved](./services-involved)_)**, once the file/folder are written in the index they are available on the Cells WebUI.
+When you upload data through the web-ui there is a specific task that is triggered, it will notify the **index** about the newly uploaded node, which will update its database(where he keeps track of every node) **(_see: [services involved](./services-involved)_)**, once the files/folders are added in the index they are ready to be used.

 ### The importance of an update to date index